kubermatic/kubermatic/docs/proposals/kubermatic-operator.md

 * There is no need for a Big Bang release where we replace all charts with the operator at one point in time.
 Instead we will have a migration phase where both the operator and the charts are used.
+* The operator is solely responsible for managing Kubermatic installations.
+It’s not a toolset for consulting jobs to setup pretty monitoring stacks.